Segmensation/segmensation-rtd/docs/source/usage/train.rst

 Hough Circle Transformation
 ---------------------------
 Hough Circle Transformation can be used to detect circles in images.
+In this training config only one Slice of an image can be chosen.
+After  a successfull Hough Transformation the image with its annotations is getting displayed.

+This step is for trying on only one image before using on a whole stack of slices.

+This computed image can be downloaded.

 .. note::
     Hough Circle Transformation is an operation that does not